Charles Rennie Mackintosh

 Mackintosh at the Willow

-The ‘A’ listed Willow Tea Rooms Building is recognised internationally as the only surviving tea room designed in its entirety by Charles Rennie Mackintosh.
+The ‘A’ listed Willow Tea Rooms Building is recognised internationally as the only surviving tea room designed in its entirety by Charles Rennie Mackintosh in 1903.
 It is recognised as one of the finest examples in the world of a complete Art Nouveau scheme.
 Mackintosh and his wife, Margaret MacDonald, had total control over both the architecture and decorative elements, from the exterior to the interior including the design of the cutlery and the waitress’s uniforms.

 Scotland Street School Museum